 Helping our region flourish through grantmaking

 In partnership with our generous donors, the Foundation has awarded over $226 million in grants since inception over 30 years ago, making us the region's largest grantmaker.
-We are proud to work with our fundholders and our region's nonprofits to serve the capital area—the place we all call home.
+We are proud to work with our fundholders and our region's nonprofits to serve El Dorado, Placer, Sacramento and Yolo counties – the places we all call home.

 Because we are a community foundation, the majority of our grants—nearly 63%—are directed by Foundation fundholders according to their interests, and even though the Foundation has grown to over $126 million in total assets, 74% of those funds are endowed, meaning that we must protect the principal and can only grant out a small percentage annually.

 While donor-directed grantmaking continues to have a major impact in the region, our Foundation-directed grantmaking reflects our Strategic Initiatives while remaining responsive to other community needs through our Immediate Need Grants program.
 We also manage a handful of donor-created Field of Interest competitive grants.
 We invite you to learn more about our Foundation-directed grants here.